cimentadaj/tidyverse_seminars/second_seminar/second_seminar.md

 A not-so clear example.

 There's two columns that specify the `CNTRYID` and the `CNTSCHID` (Country School ID) in the PISA dataset.
-There's also another column named `BOOKID` which specifies the `BOOK` the used to answer the survey.
+There's also another column, `BOOKID`, which specifies the book the child used to answer the survey.
 Let's paste them all together with `unite`!

 ```r